ragumz/udacity-react-project02-redux-readable/app-readable/README.md

 # Readable Project of Rafael Araujo Gumz

-This is Readable web application project, developed for the final assessment of Udacity's React+Redux Nanodegree course.
+This is Readable web application project, developed for the final assessment of Udacity`s React+Redux Nanodegree course.
-The project web page contents were built with React, Redux, Thunk, HTML, JSX, JS and CSS.
+The project web page contents were built using React, Redux, Thunk, JSX, HTML, MaterialUI, JS and CSS.
 They are dynamic and use own static CSS and design inspired on previous examples and exercises of this course.
-This web application allows the user to manage Posts from a limited set of categories and manage its Comments using React-Redux to share its data and state.
-It is allowed to add, edit or delete Posts and its Comments, also voting to keep each one's score.
-There is no authorization or authentication process, as the project's requirements stated.
+This web application allows the user to manage Posts from a limited set of categories and manage its Comments using React-Redux to share its data and state across pages.
+It is allowed to add, edit or delete Posts and its Comments, also voting to keep each one`s score.
+There is no authorization or authentication process, as the project`s requirements stated.
 The data lives only while the `api-server` application is running, stopping or restarting it causes the data reset.
 Nothing is permanently persisted.

 ## Building and Deploying